Top 9 Things To Do In Dublin Plus Best Hotels & Restaurants

 Not only do you learn (and practice) how to correctly pull the Guinness from a tap, but you can also count yourself a member among an elite few.
 Only 60 out of every 5000 visitors on average get to have this experience.

-Learning to Pour a Guinness
+Learning to Pour a Guinness: Connoisseur Experience

-Plus, you get to taste original Guinness, and the variations of Guinness distributed around the world.
 Without this tour, I most likely would never have discovered Guinness Foreign Extra Stout, which is now my go-to favorite of the brand.

 Guinness Varieties Around the World Tasting